How to Record a Live Stream – Everything You Need to Know in 2024

 Streaming solutions, in general, require a good deal of processing power.
 Simultaneously transcoding your stream into a commonly recorded format (e.g., MP4) can tax mid-range computer hardware.
 A powerful machine should be able to tackle this task.

 Also, video recording takes up a great deal of space.
-Depending on your encoder, recordings you save directly to local drives will encode in the format the camera sends.
+Depending on your encoder, recordings you save directly to local drives will be encode in the format the camera sends.

 Often, the streaming recording is saved at a much higher video bitrate than the online stream.
 As a result, you’ll need considerable storage space.
 For a multi-hour event, that easily amounts to hundreds of gigabytes.
 In that case, multi-terabyte hard drives may be necessary.
 Factors affecting this requirement include recording resolution, audio quality, frame rate, and other settings that affect the bitrate.